National Rebirth Party (Burkina Faso)

-The National Rebirth Party (Parti de la Renaissance Nationale, PAREN) is a political party in Burkina Faso.
+The National Rebirth Party (Parti de la Renaissance Nationale, PAREN) was a political party in Burkina Faso.

 History

 At the legislative election, 5 May 2002, the party won 2.7% of the popular vote and four out of 111 seats.
 In the presidential election of 13 November 2005, its candidate Laurent Bado won 2.6% of the popular vote.
 At the 2007 parliamentary elections, the party won one seat.

+On 29 January 2026, all parties, including this one, were dissolved through decree by the junta government in Burkina Faso.